 What is your writing day like?

 In an ideal world, I wake up early.
 I start by writing for 45 minutes.
 After I’ve done that, I can screw around online, checking email and Twitter for 15 minutes.
 Then I’m back to working, 45 on, 15 off, until early afternoon.
 Then I break to walk dogs and/or nap.
 Then in the late afternoon, I edit the work I’ve done in the morning, and end the night with eating dinner on the back porch with Lala and watching TV or a movie until I fall asleep.
 That’s ideal, anyway.
-It doesn’t always go like that.
-There are too many errands in the world, I say!
+It doesn’t usually go that smoothly.

 What do you need to write?
 Music?
 A certain beverage?

 I like either quiet or loud white noise.
 I have a couple of tracks on my iPod that I listen to while I’m writing — they’re thunderstorms as heard from the ocean and the tropical forest.
 If I’m in the cafe, they dull all conversation around me so that I can still hear the timbre of voices, but I can’t distinguish words, and if I’m at home, it just puts me in the mood.
 I turn off the white noise when I’m on my “breaks,” checking email.
 To go back into the zone, I cue it up again.
 As to beverage: water, always.
-I’m off coffee right now, but I like the Xiao tea from Peets.
+Coffee!
+Coffee is food of the gods.
 I never, ever write while I’m drinking alcohol.
 I fear two things: that I would like it too much, or that my writing would be so good (but different) that I’d have to replicate the situation, and I don’t want to do that.
-I also like a cat or two about, which, in my house, is a feat easily achieved.
+I also like a cat or dog or two about, which, in my house, is a feat easily achieved.

 What’s your revision process like?